Opening a Bottle: Italy Book

 However, producing a full-color photography book with stories of this scope can be an expensive endeavor — one that a lot of publishers found too risky for a “first-time author.”
 So we took on all of the risk to produce this book, and in turn, have found the freedom to create a book the way we wanted to: visually rich, approachable for readers of all levels, and free from the commercialization and elitism that often dominates wine discourse.

-When will the book be available on Amazon?
+Is the book available on Amazon?

 Contact us to inquire about public speaking events and private functions.